Rade58/r3f-environment-staging/README.md

 ground={{ height: 5, radius: 40, scale: 20 }}
 ```

+I found these values in code sandbox: <https://codesandbox.io/p/sandbox/0c5hv9>

 It would be good to use leva for setting these values

 We also need to place out meshes at 0 elevation in our scene

+Also you can hide our floor mesh, and also move ContactShadow up to be at zero by y

+Finally we set to tweak these ground values